movementlabsxyz/movement/docker/compose/suzuka-indexer/README.md

 - https://hasura.io/docs/2.0/auth/authentication/unauthenticated-access/
 - https://hasura.io/docs/2.0/auth/authorization/permissions/common-roles-auth-examples/#unauthorized-users-example

-Hasura console UI offers admin capabilities to manage the postgres database.
+Hasura console UI offers admin capabilities to manage the Postgres database.
 Setting `HASURA_GRAPHQL_ADMIN_SECRET` is required to protect the DB.

 At the moment we can't open the access publicly, because the Postgres DB config is not production ready.
-It is hosted on the EC2 instance, near the indexer and hasura.
+It is hosted on the EC2 instance, near the indexer and Hasura.
-In order to provide access via a token I implemented JWT by following the "Quickstart Auth" docs page in hasura docs.
+In order to provide access via a token I implemented JWT by following the "Quickstart Auth" docs page in Hasura docs.

 There for another env var needs to be set: `HASURA_GRAPHQL_JWT_SECRET`

-To provide users access to graphql explorer we will use  cloud.hasura.io and add our graphql endpoint: https://cloud.hasura.io/public/graphiql?endpoint=https%3A%2F%2Findexer.testnet.suzuka.movementnetwork.xyz%2Fv1%2Fgraphql
+To provide users access to GraphQL explorer we will use  cloud.hasura.io and add our GraphQL endpoint: https://cloud.hasura.io/public/graphiql?endpoint=https%3A%2F%2Findexer.testnet.suzuka.movementnetwork.xyz%2Fv1%2Fgraphql
 A manual second step is needed to add a header `Authorization Bearer tokenValue` (stored in 1password)

-#### Update hasura metadata
+#### Update Hasura metadata
 To update the Hasura metadata use this command in the movement root folder: